patrickmineault/codebook/docs/cka.md

 Before we add more features to the code, it's important to make sure that what is already there is correct.
 It's all too easy to build in a vacuum, and we are left debugging a giant chunk of code.

 In our case, a nice feature we might want is the ability to deal with wide matrices.
-The implementation we have works well for tall, skinny matrices - but neural nets are generally over-parametrized and frequently have big intermediate representations.
-The paper introduces another method to compute the CKA with these wide matrices that is far more memory efficient.
-We can change our implementation to deal with these larger matrices efficiently - and of course, add more tests to make sure we didn't mess up anything!
+The implementation we have works well for tall, skinny matrices.
+However, neural nets are generally over-parametrized and frequently have big intermediate representations.
+The paper introduces another method to compute the CKA with these wide matrices that is far more memory-efficient.
+We can change our implementation to deal with these larger matrices efficiently---and of course, add more tests to make sure we didn't mess up anything!
 Tests are what allow us to move with confidence.
 [Take a look at the final version of the code](https://github.com/patrickmineault/codebook_examples/tree/main/cka) to see how we can test that the code works as expected.

 ## Final thoughts